9 Things to Do For Free on Holiday in The Peak District in 2023

 9. Peak Pedal Power

 There’s plenty of traffic-free cycling in the Peak District.
-As well as the Monsal Trail and Carsington Water already mentioned, there are excellent cycle routes on the Tissington Trail and High Peak Trail.
+Along with the Monsal Trail and Carsington Water, which are already mentioned, there are excellent cycle routes on the Tissington Trail and High Peak Trail cycle routes.

 All for free, of course!